TerradooCloud/website/_pages/terradoocloud.md

 What is Terradoo Cloud ?
 =========

-  The main objective of Terradoo Cloud is to transform Odoo into a MultiCloud-Native Business suite.
+  The main objective of Terradoo Cloud is to transform Odoo into a Multicloud Native Business suite.

-  With an approach based on microservices it intents to build a solution for Odoo Community on a MultiCloud-Native Architecture.
+  With an approach based on microservices it intents to build a solution for Odoo Community on a Multicloud Native Architecture.

   OpenERP is a well-designed software but it inherits a monolithic approach.